Newtowne 1 & 2

 1515 E. Broad Street,

 The Newtowne Theatre was opened on April 26, 1967 as a single screen cinema, with a seating capacity of 530.
 Owned and operated by Statesville Theatre Corporation under Fuller Sams.
-The architect was Thomas Hutchens.
+The architect was Thomas H. Hutchens.
 The premiere attraction at the grand opening was the showing of “Hombre” starring Paul Newman.
-By 1978, Martin Theatres took over this theatre and twinned it.
-Later on Carmike Cinemas would acquire operations until its closing in 2000.
+By 1978, Martin Theatres took over this theatre and twinned it on March 26, 1982.
+Later, Carmike Cinemas would acquire operations until its closing on September 14, 2000.

 The only outside highlights are huge poster frames and the marquee of the building.
 Even the pillars on the front of the building are brick.